davidbrackbill/diction/README.md

 # Introduction

-Ever received a nested JSON payload and wish there was an easy way to access just the fields you need?
+Ever received a nested JSON response and wish there was an easy way to access just the fields you need?

-Diction lets you traverse Python dictionaries using GraphQL:
+Diction lets you traverse Python dictionaries using GraphQL strings:

 ```python
 from diction import graphql